abpframework/abp/docs/Getting-Started-AspNetCore-Application.md

 Derived ``HomeController`` from ``AbpController`` instead of standard ``Controller`` class.
 This is not required, but ``AbpController`` class has useful base properties and methods to make your development easier.

-### Using Autofac as Dependency Injection Framework
+### Using Autofac as the Dependency Injection Framework

 While AspNet Core's Dependency Injection (DI) system is fine for basic requirements, Autofac provides advanced features like Property Injection and Method Interception which are required by ABP to perform advanced application framework features.